Yasithalalanga/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

   schemaFilePath: greeting_openapi.yaml
 ```

-### Introducing the Component Configuration File (Alpha Release)
+### Enhanced Component Configuration

+*Beta Release: This version is considered stable, but please note that the configuration schema may undergo changes and improvements based on user feedback.
+Support for this schema will be maintained even as new versions are introduced.*

-The `component-config.yaml` file extends the capabilities of component configuration, introducing support for both inbound (endpoints) and outbound connection definitions.
-This alpha release of the file offers enhanced configuration options for components.
+The `component-config.yaml` file enhances the capabilities of `endpoints.yaml` for component configuration.
+It introduces support for defining outbound connection configurations alongside inbound connections (endpoints).

 - **Inbound Configurations:** This section is dedicated to defining inbound connection configurations, specifically for endpoints.
-It fully supports the existing endpoints object schema.
+It seamlessly aligns with the existing endpoints object schema.

-- **Outbound Configurations:** In this section, users can define outbound connection configurations, including service connection specifications.
-The Choreo internal marketplace enables the creation of connections with existing services.
+- **Outbound Configurations:** In this section, users can specify outbound connection configurations, including service connection details.
+The Choreo internal marketplace facilitates the creation of connections with existing services.
 To learn more about Choreo Marketplace refer to the [documentation](https://wso2.com/choreo/docs/choreo-concepts/choreo-marketplace/#choreo-marketplace).

-*Alpha Release: It should be noted that this configuration file is currently in an experimental phase.
-Support for the existing schema may be either discontinued or modified in future releases.*
+!!! note
+    - In case both `component-config.yaml` and `endpoints.yaml` are defined in the .choreo path as mentioned, `component-config.yaml` file takes priority.
+    - Outbound connections are not supported for deprecated components and  WSO2 MI buildpack components.

 ### Learn the component-config.yaml file